becojo/semsearch/README.md

 Other options:
   --debug                                   Debug mode
-  --export                                  Output the rule instead of running Semgrep
+  --export                                  Output the rule instead of running Opengrep
 ```

 ## Examples